Grand-Canonical Symmetric Orbifold Theories: Introduction

 Moreover, the symmetric group $S_n$ acts on partial permutations by conjugation.
 We write

 We define the orbit sum $A_{[r]}$ as the sum over all partial permutations in the conjugation orbit of $r$.
 These orbit sums are characterized by the size of their support and their cycle type.
 Our proposal is that in a grand-canonical theory, twist operators are indexed not by orbits of the infinite symmetric group, but rather by orbits of partial permutations.
 An immediate consequence of this proposal is that there are many central operators.
 In section \ref{Section3}, we will identify these operators within the algebra generated by the dual of the central charge operator $\II$.
-In the next section, we focus on clarifying the structure of the grand-canonical theory: we build up the Hilbert space, explain how a consistent operator product expansion can be defined, and determine the representation of the Virasoro algebra.
+In the next section, we focus on clarifying the structure of the grand-canonical theory.
+We define it as the infinite direct sum of symmetric orbifolds of all degrees, study the consequences of this definition, and identify the physical basis of states using the language of partial permutations.